splunk/public-o11y-docs/sp-oncall/configuration/github-authentication-guide.rst

-After selecting to **Authorize VictorOps** in GitHub, you’ll be brought to the VictorOps sign-up form.
+After selecting to :guilabel:`Authorize VictorOps` in GitHub, you’ll be brought to the VictorOps sign-up form.
 The Email and Username fields will auto-fill with your GitHub information.

-Enter the rest of your information and select **Get Started**.
+Enter the rest of your information and select :guilabel:`Get Started`.